Pale-mandibled aracari: Distribution and habitat

-The pale-mandibled aracari is found from northwestern Ecuador's Esmeraldas Province south into Peru's Department of Tumbes.
+The pale-mandibled aracari is found from southern Panama south to Peru's Department of Tumbes.

 It inhabits the interior and edges of evergreen primary forest and mature secondary forest and also coffee, cacao, and fruit plantations.

 Behavior

 Social behavior

 Pale-mandibled aracaris typically travel in groups of about six to eight or more individuals that sometimes include other toucan species.
 They also roost communally; up to seven may occupy a cavity overnight.

 Feeding

 The pale-mandibled aracari's diet is mostly fruit but it also feeds on large insects, the eggs and nestlings of other birds, and other small vertebrates.
 It mostly forages from the forest's mid level to the canopy but will feed on fruits in the understory.
 They glean fruit by stretching from a perch, bending, and even hanging upside down.
 They regurgitate large fruit seeds which often remain viable.

 Breeding

 The pale-mandibled aracari's breeding season is from December to May.
 It nests in tree cavities, usually those excavated by large woodpeckers but also natural ones.
 They may enlarge the cavity, which can be up to 30 m above the ground.
 The clutch size is usually three eggs but can be as large as five.
 The incubation period is 16 to 17 days and both parents incubate.
 Fledging occurs 26 to 30 days after hatch.
 The parents and often up to three other adults provision the nestlings.
 They are fed mostly with insects when young.